Leafwing-Studios/fop-rules/docs/character-options/classes/runeseeker.md

 ## Lore Seeking

 At level 14, the power of your rune seeking magic grows, letting you learn much broader types of information.
 When you use the Rune Seeking downtime activity, you may choose to learn about characters or locations within the font of power instead.
 You may choose which type of entity you wish to learn about (treasure, character or location) after each entity is revealed for the Breadth option.
+You may choose any character or location that has been uncovered, you have met or you have visited for the Depth option.

-When you learn about a character during the Breadth option, you learn their name, basic appearance and loyalty towards any other creatures or factions that you know.
+When you uncover a character with the Breadth option, you learn their name, basic appearance and loyalty towards any other creatures or factions that you know.

-When you learn about a location during the Runeseek downtime activity, you learn its basic appearance (averaged over the past year), and any vantages that the arena may contain.
+When you uncover a location with the Breadth option, you learn its basic appearance (averaged over the past year), approximate location, and any vantages that the arena may contain.

 ## Runic Alteration: Style

 At level 15, you master your fourth and final technique; adding a unique twist to the runes that you inscribe that embodies the essential nature of your school of magic.
-Learn one of the three **alterations** described in the section for your school of magic, found at the end of this class description.
-Whenever you cast a spell, you may choose whether or not to apply each alteration that you know.
+Learn one of the three alterations described in the section for your school of magic, found at the end of this class description.
+Whenever you cast a spell, you may choose to apply any number of alterations that you know.

 ## Allure of the Unknown